MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/save-event-arguments/getSaveMode.md

 **Type**: Number

-**Description**: The following table describes the supported values returned to detect different ways entity records may be saved by the user.
+**Description**: The following table describes the supported values returned to detect different ways table records may be saved by the user.

 |Value |Save mode |Entity|
 |---|---|---|